bjzelvelder/GABBI/README.md

   <img src="/image/GABBI_pipeline.png" alt="GABBI_pipeline"/>
 </p>

-The goal of this pipeline is to allow anyone wishing to make a set of specific target capture baits as straightforward as possible, while still being versatile to user specifics.
+The goal of this pipeline is to make the design of specific target-capture bait sets as straightforward as possible for any user, while remaining flexible enough to accommodate user-specific requirements.
 For this reason, you only need to provide **chromosome-level genomes** and a corresponding **guide tree** (see [preparing input data](#preparing-input-data) section) for the genome alignment (although high quality, scaffold-level genomes might work fine for our purpose), and an additionnal set of **whole-genome assemblies**.
-Each step of the pipeline is checkpointed to save time on re-run and can be restarted to fine-tune the probe set with specific thresholds that certainly depend on each dataset specifics (see [detailed options](#detailed-options)).
+Alternatively, you can also run this pipeline with a genome alignment file (HAL).
+Each step of the pipeline is checkpointed to save time on re-run and can be restarted to fine-tune the probe set with specific thresholds that certainly depend on each dataset's specifics (see [detailed options](#detailed-options)).

 > [!IMPORTANT]
 > When provided 48 cpu cores, 4 chromosome-level genomes and 7 additional genomes of weevils, the GABBI pipeline took roughly 13 hours and 30 minutes to run in total and produced 20 Gb of intermediate files.
 As it is strongly paralellized, we strongly recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets.
 Some steps also require a lot of memory, so giving as much memory as possible to GABBI is also recommended (especially on HPC clusters with ressource limitations).